-Put-in-Bay News-Lingering winter has islanders scurrying to open 2013 season-Spring officially came to the islands on March 20th but unofficially hasn’t really arrived.
+Lingering winter has islanders scurrying to open the 2013 season-Spring officially came to the islands on March 20th but unofficially hasn’t really arrived.
 The ferry boats started running only a week before the printed schedule, and then only on and off as high winds, snow and cold temperatures kept them from running many trips.
-The Put in Bay harbor was still icing up with skim ice even after the first day of spring, and islanders spent more time watching the snow fall and then melt than being out and about getting things ready.
+The Put in Bay harbor was still icing up with skim ice even after the first day of spring, and islanders spent more time watching the snowfall and then melting than being out and about getting things ready.

 The Put-in-Bay Weather may slow things down a bit, but it won’t stop things from opening up for the season.
 You know things

 are on track when Pasquale’s Cafe´ opens (April 12th) and the Whiskey Light goes on at the Round House (April 14th).
 Although there were no major building projects going on this winter, things are still happening.

 There’s work being done at the Rotunda at the Perry Peace Memorial Monument, the Creperie at the Blacksmith Shop, the old Dairy Queen building, the Park Hotel, the Jet Dock, Topsy Turvey’s, the Crew’s Nest, and at the lot next to Tony’s where new brick buildings are being put up.
 What may be one of the best of all is the new look at the Wine Room at Heineman Winery, where they are celebrating their 125th year in business.
 Stop by and see for yourself!